frequently asked questions

 Do you offer shipping any time before mid March?

-We do not offer any customized shipping at this time.
+No; we do not offer any customized shipping at this time.

 Do you ship outside of the USA?